Queue Care: A medical care and emergency room registration app

 iii.
 Ontario residents who require urgent health care after work hours.

 ii.
-Heakthcare workers manage the triage system at the hospital and often deal directly with frustrated patients.
+Healthcare workers manage the triage system at the hospital and often deal directly with frustrated patients.

 iii.
 Emergency doctors and nurses who will potentially benefit from reduced overcrowding and better patient flow management.